 - Entry in the UK Chief Medical Officer’s annual report.

 - Media coverage – Guardian, NPR, Bloomberg, Hindustan Times, BMJ, BBC World News and PBS.

 - Video of panel discussion to launch the article, at the Council on Foreign Relations – click here.

 - My latest article on the resource curse has now been published in International Studies Quarterly.

-I studied philosophy, politics and economics at Otago University in New Zealand.
-After completing my masters and doctoral studies at London School of Economics and Political Science I started working at the department of political science at Bilkent University.
-In 2003 I moved to the newly created department of philosophy at Bilkent, where I became chair in 2015.
+I studied philosophy, politics and economics at Otago University.
+After completing my masters and doctoral studies at the London School of Economics and Political Science I started working at the department of political science at Bilkent University.
+In 2003 I moved to the newly created Department of Philosophy at Bilkent, where I became chair in 2015.

-My research interests are varied, ranging from theoretical work in normative political philosophy to empirical work in comparative politics.
+My research interests are varied, ranging from theoretical work in normative political philosophy to empirical work in comparative politics and health.
 At the moment most of my research time is devoted to a long-term project on the impact of political institutions on population health.
-This has an important bearing on the question of whether democracy can be justified because of the outcomes that it produces.

-My work has been published in a number of journals, including World Politics, International Studies Quarterly, Social Science & Medicine, Public Choice, Social Indicators Research, Human Rights Quarterly, Law and Philosophy, Journal of Value Inquiry, Politics, Philosophy & Economics, and the Journal of Political Philosophy.
+My research has been published in journals such as The Lancet, World Politics, International Studies Quarterly, Social Science & Medicine, Public Choice, Human Rights Quarterly, Philosophical Psychology, Law and Philosophy, Politics, Philosophy & Economics, and the Journal of Political Philosophy.